 Analysis / Bias

-In review, Ars Technica primarily covers technology news and covers politics as it relates to the industry.
-When covering tech news, there is the moderate use of sensational headlines such as this My browser, the spy: How extensions slurped up browsing histories from 4M users.
+In review, Ars Technica primarily covers technology news and politics related to the industry.
+There is the moderate use of sensational headlines such as this My browser, the spy: How extensions slurped up browsing histories from 4M users when covering tech news.
 This story is accurately and appropriately sourced.
-Under their “Policy” tab, they report on political news as it relates to technology.
+Under their “Policy” tab, they report on political news related to technology.
 Here, you will also find moderately sensational headlines that are well-sourced and factual: Turkey crosses “red line,” getting booted from F-35 partnership.
-When covering USA politics, Ars Technica again sticks to factual reporting such as this: Trump proposes a government-run TV news network to counter CNN.
+When covering USA politics, Ars Technica again sticks to accurate reporting such as this: Trump proposes a government-run TV news network to counter CNN.